 On the 49th floor is a publicly accessible viewpoint – we couldn’t miss the opportunity …

 The entrance to the top is possible every half hour.
 Detailed times are available on the website and at the ticket office.
-Oh, ticket office – an interesting fact: while the entrance to the corridor leading to the elevator is located outside of the building (from Gwiaździsta Street), the ticket office is inside the shopping mall, on the first floor.
+Oh, the ticket office – an interesting fact: while the entrance to the corridor leading to the elevator is located outside the building (from Gwiaździsta Street), the ticket office is inside the shopping mall, on the first floor.
 So to get a ticket, you have to go to the mall, walk through the shopping center, and then come back at the appointed time with the ticket at the door on the outside of the building.
-Visitor convenience above all, right?.
+Visitor convenience above all, right?

 Another “convenience” is the fact that you need to wait a long time for a free slot to go up.
 At the ticket office the number of guests for every hour is displayed, however, on the website we can’t view this information before arrival.
-Also, there is no option to book ticket online.
+Also, there is no option to book a ticket online.
 Online booking is available only for organized groups of at least 20 people.
-As a result, you need to select first free slot available when you are buying tickets.
+As a result, you need to select the first free slot available when you are buying tickets.
 We wanted to go together, so we needed to wait 1 hour to the slot with 5 free positions.

-As the joke goes, the observation deck on Sky Tower is the only place in town where you can see the panorama of the Wrocław without Sky Tower.
+As the joke goes, the observation deck on Sky Tower is the only place in town where you can see the panorama of Wrocław without Sky Tower.

 There is no equally high building nearby, so impressions are completely different than on the panoramic terrace of the Palace of Culture and Science in Warsaw, where the surrounding buildings interfere with the view.